PREVENTION, PREPAREDNESS, & RESPONSEPediatric Terrorism and Disaster Preparedness

 Pennsylvania State Police Criminal Record Check (PATCH)

 The purpose of PATCH (Pennsylvania Access To Criminal History) is to better enable the public to obtain criminal history record checks.
 The repository was created and is maintained in accordance with Pennsylvania’s Criminal History Information Act contained in Chapter 91 of Title 18, Crimes Code.
 This Act also directs the Pennsylvania State Police (PSP) to disseminate criminal history data to criminal justice agencies, non-criminal justice agencies and individuals on request.
 Criminal justice agencies can access all of an individual’s criminal history record information (CHRI).
-The PSP Criminal Record Check costs $8 and can be obtained in one of two ways:
+The PSP Criminal Record Check costs $22 for paid staff and is free for volunteers, and can be obtained in one of two ways:

 1. By going online to https://epatch.state.pa.us/Home.jsp and submitting a request (recommended).
 The associated fee can be paid with credit/debit card online.